Tickets not available? Don’t give up!

 There are no official rules!

-Some Prommers like to sit (or lie down!) at quieter concerts, and some have been known to read or knit.
+Some Prommers like to sit (or even lie) on the floor at quieter concerts, and some have been known to read or knit.
 Please simply turn off any mobile devices, enjoy the concert and be respectful of other audience members and don’t hesitate to approach a Steward if you have any questions.